calysteon/Arphsy/README.md

 # Arphsy

-This is the repository for the upcoming "Sunlight for Darcula: Autonomously Resolving Function Calls with Arphsy" paper
+This is the repository for the upcoming "Sunlight for Darcula: Autonomously Resolving Function Calls with Arphsy" paper.

+Once published, the upcoming paper will be linked here for brevity.

 # Requirements